-The City of Pleasanton Community Services Department has several volunteer opportunities throughout the Recreation, Civic Arts, and Human Services Divisions.
-Please view our program areas below for their volunteer opportunities and more information about how to apply.
-If you have any questions or require additional information please contact the specific program's volunteer coordinator or call the Community Services main office at (925) 931-5340.
+The City of Pleasanton Community Services Department has several volunteer opportunities in recreation, civic arts, and human services.
+Please view program areas below for volunteer opportunities and more information about how to apply.
+If you have any questions or require additional information, please contact the specific program's volunteer coordinator or call the Community Services main office at 925-931-5340.
 Thank you for your interest in becoming a volunteer with the Community Services Department!

 Please check back regularly for new volunteer opportunities!

 Held the first Saturday in December, an assortment of volunteer duties are available each year.
 Applications will become available in October.
 For more information, contact Michelle Dunaway at email@example.com or visit www.HometownHoliday.com.

 Pleasanton’s Alviso Adobe Community Park is a fully restored interpretive park that tells the story of the Amador Valley from its earliest human history.
 The Alviso Adobe welcomes volunteers year round and offers a range of opportunities for groups or individuals.
 Please view current opportunities and sign up for shifts by clicking the link below.See Current Opportunities

 Assist Alviso Adobe staff with teaching history and science to children aged 6-12 years old.

 Fulfill community service hours for high school graduation or other commitments doing maintenance around the park.
 Volunteer shifts are typically scheduled for Saturdays and Sundays between 10:00am-4:00pm year round.

 Alviso Adobe hosts volunteer work days for community organizations and corporate groups up to 15 people.
 Contact the Alviso Adobe’s Volunteer Coordinator to discuss your group’s availability and interests.